SWEDES: TheWayTheyWere

 Page 31 Excursion trains for the Messiah Festival, on the tracks east of Ling or "Messiah" auditorium.

-age 32 The Chapel in Old Main was a beautiful, functional facility when it was built in 1886-fourteen years before Brase arrived in October of 1900.
+Page 32 The Chapel in Old Main was a beautiful, functional facility when it was built in 1886-fourteen years before Brase arrived in October of 1900.

-A wedding photograph of Hagbard and Minna Brase.
+Page 34 A wedding photograph of Hagbard and Minna Brase.
 The couple had first met in the summer of 1898 in Sweden, and trans-Atlantic correspondence continued after Brase emigrated to America.
 Minna Hernwall agreed to join Hagbard Brase in Lindsborg, and they were married in the home of Birger and Frida Sandzén on September 21, 1901--the same day Minna first stepped foot in Lindsborg.

 Page 39 The faculty of the College of Music and Fine Art at Bethany College is pictured in Forget-Me-Not, Annual 1902, published by Bethany College.
 Dr. Carl A. Swensson is in the center.
-Among those in the third row are Dr. Brase (fourth from left), his close friend Dr. Birger
+Among those in the third row are Dr. Brase (fourth from left), his close friend Dr. Birger Sandzén (fifth from left), and Prof. Thure Jaderborg (sixth from the left).

 Page 40 Hagbard Brase, circa 1901.